MozillaSecurity/ec2SpotPrices/README.md

 ## Assumptions
 - That 6 months of past data is sufficient
 - That 25% is a sufficient barrier to prevent sudden price spikes
+- Cost of EBS storage is not considered

 ### Commandline Arguments
 ```